Niuskir/Photon-trajectory-near-black-hole/README.md

 I am not a professional programmer so many things in the python script could have been done more efficient i am sure.

 Use this anyway you want.
 Hopefully it is worthwile for someone.

+Youtube video of trajectories made completely in Blender: https://youtu.be/rbo4uJvEOj0